 Baltimore bridge collapses after powerless cargo ship rams into support column; 6 presumed dead

 BALTIMORE (AP) — A cargo ship lost power and rammed into a major bridge in Baltimore early Tuesday, destroying the span in a matter of seconds and plunging it into the river in a terrifying collapse that could disrupt a vital shipping port for months.
-Six people were missing and presumed dead.
+Six people were missing and presumed dead, and the search for them was suspended until the next day.

 The ship’s crew issued a mayday call moments before the crash took down the Francis Scott Key Bridge, enabling authorities to limit vehicle traffic on the span, Maryland’s governor said.

 The ship struck one of the bridge’s supports, causing the structure to collapse like a toy.
-The vessel caught fire, and thick, black smoke billowed out of it.
+A section of the span came to rest on the bow of the vessel, which caught fire.

 With the ship barreling toward the bridge at “a very, very rapid speed,” authorities had just enough time to stop cars from coming over the bridge, Maryland Gov. Wes Moore said.